Braniff Airways Flight 542: Second public hearing

 The CAB held two days of public hearings in Dallas beginning on March 9, 1960, attended by about 150 people including government officials and representatives from the airline, aircraft manufacturers, and the Airline Pilots' Association.
-The hearings were identified as the final public hearing that would be held on the technical phases of the inquiry.
+The CAB said the hearings would be the final public hearings that would be held on the technical phases of the inquiry.
 On the day before the meeting, the CAB held a private pre-hearing conference with representatives of the manufacturers and airlines, where a Board official admitted that the CAB was ready to give up trying to identify the cause.
 After objections from Braniff management and representatives from the Air Line Pilots Association, the CAB agreed to continue the probe.

 At the public hearing, several witnesses gave additional background information about the aircraft and about the investigation.
 An engineering technician for the CAB Bureau of Safety testified that during the testing phase that occurred before its delivery to Braniff, the aircraft had not experienced any major malfunctions, and that the only problems that had been encountered were with the radio and navigation equipment.
 He said that in the last few flights before the accident, general malfunctions had occurred, but that they had all been corrected.
 He said that at the time of the crash, the aircraft had only been flown for 122 hours and 38 minutes.
 A project engineer for Braniff Airlines testified that the ground impact had damaged the aircraft's components so completely that only a few of the instruments had been recovered.
-A Lockheed engineer testified about the possibility that a broken wire in part of the aircraft's autopilot had caused the plane to go out of control, but said that tests conclusively proved that a malfunction in the autopilot could not have caused the plane to break up the way it had.
+A Lockheed engineer testified that they had looked into the possibility that a broken wire in part of the aircraft's autopilot had caused the plane to go out of control, but said that tests conclusively proved that a malfunction in the autopilot could not have caused the plane to break up the way it had.